 William Wallace, also known as Braveheart, was hung, drawn and quartered at this site (his head was then displayed on a spike on London Bridge.)Postmans Park is famous for its heroes wall.
 The wall contains plaques to those Londoners, mostly ordinary citizens and sometimes children, who died while performing acts of bravery in the 1800's.

 Did You Know?

-the main means of trade in London was through markets.
+the main way of trading in London was at markets.
 In the Middle Ages,

 when there were few permanent shops, the rights to hold markets were so

 valuable that the king, Edward III, granted the City an exclusive charter

 London's original market was in Cheapside and its oldest surviving market is Borough market, on the southern side of London Bridge.
 Other early London markets include Smithfield and Leadenhall.